alwalid54321/alwalid54321/README.md

 Let's build something awesome.
 Hi 👋 there!
 I'm Alwalid (@alwalid54321 online).

+I would be honored by your visit to my website: techosophy.me

-👀 I'm a tech enthusiast constantly learning new things.
+👀 So I'm a tech enthusiast constantly learning new things.
 Some of my interests include:

 - Artificial Intelligence
 - Web Development